mangal-napses/sequelize-i18n/README.md

 Sequelize i18n will add the functions below to the model:

-- `getI18N(language)`: get the translation row for a given language.
+- `getI18n(language)`: get the translation row for a given language.
-- `addI18N(values, language)`: add a new translation using a different language ID.
-Values represent the fields to add in the form of `{field: value, field2: value}`.
+- `addI18n(values, language)`: add a new translation using a different language ID.
+Values represent the fields to add in the form of `{ field: value, field2: value }`.
-- `deleteI18N(language)`: remove the translation row for a given language.
+- `deleteI18n(language)`: remove the translation row for a given language.

 ### Creation